scilus/nf-neuro/docs/PROTOTYPING.md

 files in your project's directory at the root :

 ```
+/path/to/[project]
+             |
-nextflow.config
+             ├-- nextflow.config
-main.nf
+             ├-- main.nf
-.nf-core.yml
+             └-- .nf-core.yml
 ```

 ### `nextflow.config`

-The `nextflow.config` file contains **parameters** that users can change when calling you pipeline (prefixed with `params.`) and default configurations for execution.
+The `nextflow.config` file contains **parameters** that users can change when calling your pipeline (prefixed with `params.`) and default configurations for execution.
 Here is an example of a basic `nextflow.config` file :